 Not everyone does, but lots of people love to travel, even pet owners.
 But what happens if you’re a dog owner, and you want to take your furry friend with you on vacation?
 For most people, this seems like an impossible feat, and in some cases, it is.
 An owner of a Doggy Day Care Sydney explains that like people, not all dogs like traveling, and not all dogs are a good match for the open road or the seaside.
 If you’re looking to find a breed that would make a great travel buddy.
-Here are the best travel dog breeds that you can take with you anywhere!
+Here are the best dogs for travel that you can take with you anywhere!

 Related Read: Tips for Traveling Internationally with Dogs